GlitchyZorua/Rosy-OS-Plus/README.md

 Rosy OS Plus is based on a scratch project called Rosy OS.
 Codenamed Dragon.

 I've seen the potentional of RosyOS.
-But I knew that Rosy OS will never be worked on again, So here comes Rosy OS Plus! :3
+But I knew that RosyOS will never be worked on again, So here comes Rosy OS Plus! :3

+(Codenamed: Dragon OS)

 You can check out the original project here: https://scratch.mit.edu/projects/144553576